tallforasmurf/byteplay/about.md

   * Opcodes in the `hasarg` set take arguments as follows:
     - Opcodes in `hasconst` take an actual constant.
-    - Opcodes in `hasname` take name, as a string.
+    - Opcodes in `hasname` take a name, as a string.
     - Opcodes in `hasjump` take the index of a Label instance at a specific location in the code list.
     - Opcodes in `haslocal` take the local variable name, as a string.
     - Opcodes in `hascompare` take the string representing the comparison operator.
     - Opcodes in `hasfree` take the name of the cell or free variable, as a string.
     - The argument of the remaining opcodes is the numerical argument found in raw bytecode.
 Its meaning is opcode-specific.

  Note that Python avoids redundancy in bytecode by using arguments that are indexes into a table of unique constants or names.
   The Code object does not do this.
   If a name or constant is used multiple times,